igvteam/igv-reports/README.md

 **Track file formats:**

-Currently supported track file formats are BAM, VCF, BED, GFF3, and GTF.
-All files, with the exception of the variants file, must be indexed.
-Indexes for all supported formats can be created with pysam or samtools
+Currently supported track file formats are BAM, CRAM, VCF, BED, GFF3, and GTF.
+FASTA.
+BAM, CRAM, and VCF  files must be indexed.
+Tabix is supported for other file types and it is recommended that all large files be indexed.   \

 ## Examples